jbeduino/cosca/README.md

 Cosca takes advantage of appsec scanners that offer their official docker version.
 It identifies each type of target and invokes the appropiate scanner.
 Possible target types include: website, API, directory, github repository, container.
 A combination of scanners and types of targets for a particular purpose are called combos and are defined in the file combos.json that can be customized.
-Implemented scanners:
+Implemented scanners so far:
 - Kics (IaC)
 - CycloneDX (SBOM generation and scanning)
 - Syft + Grype (SBOM generation and scanning)